laminas/laminas-paginator/docs/book/v3/migration/from-v2-to-v3.md

 ### Removal of the `Factory` class

 The class `Laminas\Paginator\Factory` has been removed.
-Its conceptual functionality is replaced with the `Laminas\Paginator\PaginatorFactory` class which is [documented in detail here](PagerFactory).
+Its conceptual functionality is replaced with the `Laminas\Paginator\PaginatorFactory` class which is [documented in detail here](../configuration.md#the-paginator-factory-service).

-[PagerFactory]: ../does-not-exist-yet.md
-[CachingDocs]: ../does-not-exist-yet.md